 A Disconcerting Rite

-May 29th, 1913.
+May 29th, treat 1913.
 After the triumph of “L’Oiseau de Feu” (Firebird) in 1910, it was natural to assume that the talented dancers of the Ballets Russes would once again fill the theater and register another outstanding success.
 The “Sacre du Printemps” (The Rite of Spring) drew the attention and favors of great art patrons such as the Rothschilds and Vanderbilts, and numerous members of the Parisian elite were present, from Ravel to Proust, from Isadora Duncan to André Gide.
 The stamping steps of the dancers, dressed in costumes by the painter Roerich, disconcerted the public as much as Stravinsky’s music.
 The theater’s director, Gabriel Astruc, tried to talk over the howls of the crowd saying: “Listen first, you can boo after.”
 He described the end of the performance in this way: “After the final note, a storm swept over the performance hall…(writer) Blaise Cendrars distributed a rain of insults, and ended up with a theater seat around his neck.”
 Legend has it that the disheartened Diaghilev fled to the Bois de Boulogne to weep while reciting Pouchkine poems.

 A Punchy “Parade”